lilym036/lilym036/README.md

 ### Hello World 👋, I'm Lilibeth Neal

 I am a Fullstack Web Developer with a background in psychology.
-I recently graduated with a Fullstack Web Development certificate from Southern Methodist University.
 I have experience in both frontend and backend technologies, which are listed below.

  **Frontend Technologies**
 -  HTML